thoughtbot/dns/book/chapters/registering-a-new-domain.md

 From now on, I'm not going to use the period for `com`, `net`, etc. It's hard to read and isn't technically accurate.
 If you're curious, check out [TODO: relevant FAQ/appendix to be written].

-If `petrock.com` is taken, we have to look for a different domain.
-Let's try `petrock.dentist` instead.
+If `donkeyrentals.com` is taken, we have to look for a different domain.
+Let's try `donkeyrentals.dentist` instead.
 If we're trying to retrieve WHOIS information for a domain that Internic doesn't support, we'll have to use a special WHOIS server.
 To do that visit the [Root Zone Database](https://www.iana.org/domains/root/db), find the top-level domain we're looking for, and see if they have a WHOIS server.
 I [looked up](https://www.iana.org/domains/root/db/dentist.html) the whois server for `dentist` domains: `whois.rightside.co`.
 We can either visit that site to look up our domain, or we can use the `whois` tool with the `-h` option:

 ```
-whois -h whois.rightside.co petrock.dentist
+whois -h whois.rightside.co donkeyrentals.dentist
 ```

 Either way, we'll receive a bunch of text.
 Since there's no standard for what WHOIS returns, this could be any text.
 We're looking for text that in so many words says _We have no record of this domain so therefore it's open for registration._ Common ways to phrase this are: `No match for "EXAMPLE.COM"` or `No entries found`.